 No question, no opening.

-“No question, no opening.” was my physical therapist’s response to this, indicating that his client was interested in delving deeper into the causes of his tension.
+“No question, no opening.” was my massage therapist’s response to the question how he knows that his client was interested in a deeper understanding of what is causing his or her pain/tension.
 So simple.
 So clear.

 Since then, I’ve been paying attention to “openings” on the customer side.
-Is there a question on his mind?
-Did he ask a question?
+Is there a question on his or her mind?
+Did she ask a question?
 Is he even open to possible answers or suggestions?
-With a “no” answer to these questions, I curb my impulse to go deeper without being asked.
-Instead, I tend to ask actively: Is there a question that is bothering you about this?
+With a “no” answer to these questions, I restrain my impulse to go deeper without being asked.
+Instead, I tend to ask actively: Is there a question that is driving or interesting you about this?